Get A Risk-Free Bet Up To $500

 Limited Time FanDuel Bonus Offer!

-The FanDuel Sportsbook launched in New Jersey on Sept.
-1, 2018.
+The FanDuel Sportsbook first launched in the U.S. in New Jersey on Sept.
+1, 2018, and subsequently debuted in other states as well.
 It’s available on apps for both Android and iOS devices (Apple) and also as a Web-based platform.

 After spending a lot of time using the mobile app and web platform, Sports Handle submits that the product is pretty darn good, according to our criteria explained in greater detail below.
-Overall, we grade the sportsbook an A-.
-Meaning very good, with room for improvements and alterations.
-You can follow the online FD Sportsbook on Twitter at @FDSportsbook.
+Overall, we give the sportsbook very high marks, with room for improvements and alterations.

 |Welcome Bonus||Up To $500 Risk-Free Bet|